rafael-santiago/zacarias/doc/MANUAL.md

 ### Detaching your profile

-It is pointless let your profile attached in ``Zacarias`` device if you are not actually using it or will keep for a long time during your session without using any password authentication.
+It is pointless to let your profile attached in ``Zacarias`` device if you are not actually using it or will keep for a long time during your session without using any password authentication.
 Remember that the idea is reduce disclosure, leaking etc.
 You have to help doing your part, too.
 In this case, you should detach your profile: